OmronAPAC/Omron_LD_ROS_Package/README.md

 Service call failed: unable to connect to service: remote error reported: request from \[/unnamed]:

 ### References
-ARCL Reference Guide, 18448-000 Rev A, Updated: 1/19/2017 is included in root directory
+ARCL Reference Guide, 18448-000 Rev A, Updated: 1/19/2017 which is included in root directory of this workspace